Sean-Bradley/React-Three-Fiber-Boilerplate/README.md

 There are other branches.

-To see what braach you are currently using, type,
+To see what branch you are currently using, type,

 ```bash
 git branch